oasis-tcs/openc2-ap-er/oc2edr.md

     * MUST respond with status code 500
     * MAY respond with 'Cannot stop service' in the status text
     * SHOULD respond with a status text detailing why the service could not be deleted
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 ### 2.3.7 Restart
 OpenC2 Consumers that receive a 'restart' Command: